HomeResources › Google LSA Ranking Factors

 1. Check your LSA dashboard weekly for missed calls, response rate, and lead volume trends.

 3. Dispute invalid leads promptly inside the LSA dashboard.
-Google has a defined window for disputes — don't let credits expire.
+Google has a defined window for disputes.
+Our guide on why LSA leads get disputed covers the full process and what qualifies.

 4. Track your review velocity month over month.
 If new reviews slow down, your ranking will follow.